 ‘How was Frank in the gully and also in the house?’

-‘He knew something had happened.
-He skipped across.’
+‘He knew something had happened., he skipped across.’

 ‘Or he hoped it had happened.
 He must have taken off his boots quickly after that – he was in his socks in the living room.’

-‘I’m tired.
-May we go to sleep?’
+‘I’m tired, may we go to sleep?’

 Paul ordered two more coffees in the canteen, then looked across at Janine.

 ‘Let’s back this up here, rewind.
-We have an island which may or may not having something valuable under it, MoD are interested but are being cagy.
+We have an island which may or may not having something valuable under it, MoD are interested but they’re being cagy.
 Man who owns the island has a wife who is killed by gunshot.